Dima-369/clj-basic-image-cache-server/README.md

 ## Notes

 * Image transparency is lost, and replaced with a black color, because of the conversion to JPG
-* Timbre is configured to write to a log file only, so don't be suprised when you see no application output in the console
+* Timbre is configured to write to the log file `server.log` only, so don't be surprised when you see no application output in the console

 ## Unsplash.it scraper